draperunner/gullblekka/README.md

 # Gullblekka

-A kind og homepage for the annual award ceremony for student magazines at NTNU.
+A kind of homepage for the annual award ceremony for student magazines at NTNU.

 ### Get started